frnsys/port.py/README.md

 The new site process will walk you through the basic configuration, which creates a JSON file in the `~/.port` folder.
 You can edit this JSON file to update your config, or add in arbitrary data which gets passed to your templates as a dictionary called `site_data`.

+## Miscellany

+- Draft posts are not listed in the category and index pages (and RSS feeds) but can be accessed by their direct url
+- Posts are ordered by reverse chron

+---

 ## Themes